Michael Harris II Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers rank 14th in baseball in home runs surrendered (157 total, 1.2 per game).
+- Dodgers pitchers combine to rank 14th in baseball in home runs surrendered (160 total, 1.2 per game).

-- The lefty last appeared on Saturday against the Boston Red Sox, when he tossed six innings, allowing six earned runs while giving up eight hits.
+- The righty last appeared on Tuesday against the Arizona Diamondbacks, when he went six innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.